 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Neilton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Neilton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Neilton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small town, Neilton does not have a public transit system used by locals to get to and from work.
+Neilton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Neilton in 2022 was $22,811, which is low income relative to Washington and the nation.
 This equates to an annual income of $91,244 for a family of four.
 However, Neilton contains both very wealthy and poor people as well.
 Neilton also has one of the higher rates of people living in poverty in the nation, with 33.10% of its population below the federal poverty line.